-If “contracted within three months” is selected, we know the contract was initiated within the past three months, and you can then adjust your pricing strategy accordingly knowing that this price reflects recent market circumstances of the past three months.
+If Contracted Within — 3 Months is selected, we know the contract was initiated within the past three months.
+You can then adjust your pricing strategy accordingly knowing that this price reflects the market circumstances of the past three months.

-In the example image above, the colored lines represent contracts for different container types contained within Xeneta's database.
+In the graph above, the colored lines represent contracts for different container types contained within Xeneta's database.
 Each line (contract) has a start and end date.
-We can assume that today's date is somewhere around March 2018 and we're searching for historical data.
+We can assume that today's date is somewhere around March 2019 and we're searching for historical data.